hinter-net/hinter-cline/hinter-helper.md

 to: ['peer-alias-2']
 except: []
 # sourcePath points to the image we want to send.
-sourcePath: "./attachments/diagram.png"
+sourcePath: "./images/diagram.png"
-# The image will be saved to this path on the peer's machine.
+# The image will be saved to images/diagram.png on the peer's machine.
-destinationPath: "images/project-diagram.png"
+destinationPath: ""
 ---

 # Control file for sending diagram.png